ViktorKugay/viktor-ku-blog/posts/query-string.md

 The first URI specification [rfc1630](https://tools.ietf.org/html/rfc1630) was created in 1994 by Network Working Group with [T. Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) and were extended URNs syntax in 1997.
 This specification were revised and expanded by the IETF over time. [rfc2986](https://tools.ietf.org/html/rfc3986) is one of the most relevant and widely known standard today. [rfc2986](https://tools.ietf.org/html/rfc3986) was created at January 2005.

-This documentation where extended by:
+Documentation were revised and extended over time:
 * [Representing IPv6 Zone Identifiers in Address Literals and Uniform Resource Identifiers](https://tools.ietf.org/html/rfc6874)
 * [URI Design and Ownership](https://tools.ietf.org/html/rfc7320)
 * [Guidelines and Registration Procedures for URI Schemes](https://tools.ietf.org/html/rfc7595)

-IETF [Hypertext Transfer Protocol Doc](https://tools.ietf.org/html/rfc2616) contains related information about URI syntax and extends documents described above.
+IETF [Hypertext Transfer Protocol Doc](https://tools.ietf.org/html/rfc2616) contains related information about URI syntax.

 W3C Technical Architecture Group published a lot of healthy documents about URI: